-Should Scuba Diving Insurance Be Part Of Your Next Trip?
+Should Scuba Diving Insurance Be Part of Your Next Trip?

 Scuba Diving Insurance Versus Other Options

-Frugal travelers may wonder if they need scuba diving insurance or if they would be better off with either extreme sports coverage or a very comprehensive general travel medical insurance package with a sports rider that covers Scuba.
+Frugal travelers may wonder if they need scuba diving insurance or if they would be better off with extreme sports coverage or a comprehensive general travel medical insurance package with a sports rider that covers Scuba.
 Choosing the most prudent plan really hinges on a number of factors.
 For example, are you planning on diving below a depth of 30 meters?
-Thirty meters is the magic number on which insurance plans rely to draw the line between recreational activity and extreme sports participation.
+Thirty meters is the magic number insurance plans rely on to draw the line between recreational activity and extreme sports participation.
 Speak with your holiday dive center to get technical information about the depths of the dives.
 Pass this information along to your insurance provider so you can work together to find the best plan for you.

 Review: Extreme Sports Insurance Plan